-In 2023, St Joseph's School experienced significant growth in enrolment.
-We ended the year with 60 children from Kindergarten to Year 6 enrolled from Coolongolook in the North to Medowie in the South.
-We had three classrooms - K/1, 2/3/4 and 5/6.
+In 2024, St Joseph's School continued its growth in enrolment.
+We ended the year with 75 children from Kindergarten to Year 6 enrolled from Coolongolook in the North to Medowie in the South.
+We had four classrooms - Kindergarten, 1/2, 3/4 and 5/6.
 Each year, our senior students transition to St Clare's High School Taree or Catherine McAuley Catholic College Medowie, for their secondary education.

 In 1955, the Sisters of St Joseph came from Lochinvar to Bulahdelah and opened a Primary School.
 In 1957, the grades were extended to include secondary classes.
 These continued until 1966, when the secondary campus closed.
 While in Bulahdelah, the Sisters lived in the Convent adjacent to the school.
 The Convent was built in 1926.
 Today, the Convent is listed as a heritage building.
-Unfortunately, in February 2023 the convent suffered an arson attack and was burnt beyond repair.
+Unfortunately, in February 2023 the convent suffered an arson attack and was burnt beyond immediate repair.
 The Myall Coast Parish and the school are now in discussions about the future of the convent building site, keeping in mind the local heritage listing.